freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyPoint.md

 ## HurPsyPoint Class

-This class represents a point object to specify the position of a visual stimulus or its anchor point.
+This class represents a point object to specify a position on the experiment's coordinate system.
 Its whole point is to keep `HurPsyLib` objects independent of the GUIs used for designing or running experiments.

 ```csharp